top of page

 Day 18: Sunset Lodge ➝ Lampiesbaai (14km)

-This coastal route follows footpaths and sandy tracks along the quiet St Helena Bay coastline, an area historically linked to St James by early settlers.
+This coastal route follows footpaths and sandy tracks along the quiet St Helena Bay coastline, an area famous for fishing, both local and commercial.
 Madoda, a local chaperone, will help you experience the land through local eyes.
-If you walk from Stukkie Plaas your chaperone will be Sumarie.

 Some sections are tough, with loose stones and uneven paths, sturdy shoes are essential.
 Chaperones from Pelgrims Place Rehabilitation Centre walk with you.
 Tides and terrain shift often, so stay alert and open to the unexpected.